eostermueller/wicket-tablibrary/README.md

 But when you select one of the books in the initial list, PageTabbedPanel displays the content for one tab, but none of the tabs themselves.

-Expected behavior:  once you select a book, you see details for that book in one 'active' tab, along with two other inactive tabs.
+__Expected behavior__:  once you select a book, you see details for that book in one 'active' tab, along with two other inactive tabs.

-Current behavior:  once you select a book, you see details for that book but none of the 3 tabs.
+__Current behavior__:  once you select a book, you see details for that book but none of the 3 tabs.

 Thanks in advance for any help on this.